 And this is where a freelance writer’s portfolio comes in.
 A freelance writer’s portfolio consists of freelance writing samples that show your potential clients what you can do for them as a freelance writer.

-You can have your freelance portfolio as part of your profile on your websites or your can create them differently on Google docs.
+You can have your freelance portfolio as part of your profile on your websites or you can create them differently on Google Docs.

 It all depends on what you prefer.